India: Theological Training

 India is a very diversified country but so are the challenges which face the many co-workers of the Church of South India every day.
 Further training courses and workshops are designed to support them and help them in their work.

 The Church of South India has four million members spread over 24 dioceses.
 3,500 pastors of both genders, thousands of evangelists, catechists and voluntary workers play an important role in the congregations.
 They carry out the work of the church and are important links to people living in remote regions.
 Every day they face new challenges and problems which take them to limits of their personal skills and knowledge.
-This is why EMS is supporting four theological training projects organised by the Church of South India (CSI).
+This is why EMS is supporting two theological training projects organised by the Church of South India (CSI).
 They consist of further training courses and workshops to provide co-workers with new skills and give them new confidence in their work.